CoderDojo/cp-local-development/README.md

 By default, `./localdev.js run zen` will have UI debugging enabled.
 This means when you load [`localhost:8000`](http://localhost:8000) in your browser, it will use the source files to run Zen.
 To build and run with the built code, you need to turn off UI debugging, by running `./localdev.js run zen --uidebug=false`.

+By default, `./localdev.js run zen` will run upon cp-{entity}-development databases, entity being "dojos", "users" and "events".
+By running `./localdev.js run zen --zentest=true`, you will start the stack on cp-{entity}-test databases created for e2e tests, which allows you to navigate through what the e2e tests use.

+Since migrations for each µs is ran when starting them, you can reset the databases by using the `--reset=true` parameter.
+This can also be used on first run to create the databases.

 Note that the Forums and [Badges](installing-badgekit.md) will not be operable in local development mode, to run these, you need to install both [NodeBB](https://nodebb.org) and [BadgeKit](installing-badgekit.md) locally.

 ## Test Data